Skip to main content

 • Repeat this process for each DanceWorks user you would like to be able to send emails from their own address.

 2-step Verification and App-Specific Passwords – It has become common for email providers to require the use of 2-step verification with an app-specific password.
 Gmail, Yahoo, and Hotmail all require these additional steps.
-What this does is allow you to create a password that is specific to Akada through your email provider’s settings.
+This allows you to create a password specific to Akada through your email provider’s settings.
 Your email account will generate the password, and then you plug that password into the email password field in Akada.
 You’ll find step-by-step instructions below for specific email providers.
 You can click on the links for each step.

 Gmail Free Account: